ziman/ledger-vim/README.md

 indentation -- `vim-ledger` (tabs) is inconsistent with `ledger` (4 spaces) -- without all the fancy features like folding or ledger interaction.

-Hence this new plugin, whose aim is to be feature-free.
+Hence this new plugin, the aim of which is to be feature-free.

 License: 3-clause BSD.